{content}

 As these grants are funded by the NLHF and NLC, any decisions made by the panel will then need to be ratified by the funding bodies before the applicants are told of the panel decision.

 • Applications are assessed against five desirable criteria.
-The measure is between zero to three (zero being didn’t meet the criteria, two being somewhat met the criteria and three being met the criteria completely)
+The measure is between zero to four (zero being didn’t meet the criteria, two being some criteria was met, three being the criteria was met, four being exceeded the criteria).

 Essential (within the eligibility questionnaire)